Unipisa/Simu5G/INSTALL.md

 -------------

 You should have a
-- working OMNeT++ (v6.0pre10 or v6.0pre11) installation.
+- working OMNeT++ v6.0 installation.
 (Download from http://omnetpp.org)
-- working INET-Framework (v4.3.2) installation.
+- working INET-Framework (v4.4.0) installation.
 (Download from http://inet.omnetpp.org)

 Make sure your OMNeT++ installation works OK (e.g. try running the samples) and it is in the path (to test, try the command "which nedtool").
 On